-The AGE-WELL NCE (Aging Gracefully across Environments using Technology to Support Wellness, Engagement and Long Life NCE Inc.) is a national research network in technology and aging whose aim is to help older Canadians to maintain their independence, health and quality of life through accessible technologies that increase their safety and security, support their independent living, and enhance their social participation.
+AGE-WELL NCE (Aging Gracefully across Environments using Technology to Support Wellness, Engagement and Long Life NCE Inc.) is Canada’s technology and aging network.
+AGE-WELL is dedicated to the creation of technologies and services that benefit older adults and caregivers.
+Our aim is to help older Canadians maintain their independence, health and quality of life through technologies and services that increase their safety and security, support their independent living, and enhance their social participation.

-Launched in 2015 through the federally funded Networks of Centres of Excellence program, AGE-WELL addresses a wide range of complex issues in technology and aging through receptor-driven transdisciplinary research, training programs, partnerships, knowledge mobilization and the commercial development of technologies.
+Launched in 2015 through the federally-funded Networks of Centres of Excellence (NCE) program, AGE-WELL addresses a wide range of complex issues in technology and aging through receptor-driven transdisciplinary research, training programs, partnerships, knowledge mobilization and the commercial development of technologies.
 AGE-WELL is funded through the NCE program from March 2015 to February 2020.

-AGE-WELL’s mission is to accelerate innovation in the field of technology and aging that will improve quality of life and produce economic and social impact for the benefit of Canadians and the global community.
+To accelerate innovation in the field of technology and aging that will improve quality of life and produce economic and social benefits for Canadians and the global community.
 AGE-WELL strives to:

-- Conduct world-class research in the field of technologies for healthy aging;
+- Conduct world-class research in technologies for healthy aging;

-- Develop a transdisciplinary understanding of the technological and methodological aspects of technology for healthy aging, including an in-depth understanding of the needs of this population and the social, ethical, and policy implications;
+- Develop a broad and transdisciplinary understanding of the impacts and implications of assistive technologies for healthy aging, including an in-depth understanding of the needs of older people and their caregivers, as well as the social, ethical, and policy implications thereof;

 - Train and mentor students and emerging researchers in unique, applied environments and through a core focus on commercialization, clinical application and knowledge mobilization;

 - Foster strong networking and partnerships among academic, public, private, and community sector stakeholders; and

 - Position Canada to become a global leader in the development of technologies for healthy aging.